BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/professions.md

 Having this is a absolute must as Holy Paladin in mythic+ as it will provide you with a lot of meaningful things, but most importantly a combat ress.

-<a href="https://www.wowhead.com/item=184308/disposable-spectrophasic-reanimator" data-wh-icon-size="medium" data-wowhead="item=184308"></a> biggest reason for being Engineer, a combat ress.
+[Disposable Spectrophasic Reanimator](https://www.wowhead.com/item=184308/disposable-spectrophasic-reanimator) biggest reason for being Engineer, a combat ress.

-<a href="https://www.wowhead.com/spell=310495/dimensional-shifter" data-wh-icon-size="medium" data-wowhead="item=310495"></a> is a belt enchant that will allow you to invis on a 2 minute cooldown but has a relatively high chance to backfire which will also putt your invisibility potion on a 20 seconds cooldown.
+[Dimensional Shifter](https://www.wowhead.com/spell=310495/dimensional-shifter) is a belt enchant that will allow you to invis on a 2 minute cooldown but has a relatively high chance to backfire which will also putt your invisibility potion on a 20 seconds cooldown.

-<a href="https://www.wowhead.com/spell=310493/50ul-tr4p" data-wh-icon-size="medium" data-wowhead="item=310493"></a> can be used for CCing things such as, the oozes on first or second boss Plaguefall.
+[50ul-Tr4p](https://www.wowhead.com/spell=310493/50ul-tr4p) can be used for CCing things such as, the oozes on first or second boss Plaguefall.
 Keep in mind this is not a one time use item so you don't need to have multiple of these.